pahud/gost-docker/README.md

 // shadowsocks client(running with --net=host is recommended)
+// please note this will share the networking interface with the host
+// and -L=:8080 will listen on *ALL* interfaces on this host,
-// please note this will share the networking interface with the host docker run -d -p 8080 --net=host pahud/gost-docker gost -logtostderr -v 4 -L=:8080 -F=ss://aes-128-cfb:123456@<server_ip>:443
+// use -L=127.0.0.1:8080 if you want to listen on localhost only docker run -d -p 8080 --net=host pahud/gost-docker gost -logtostderr -v 4 -L=:8080 -F=ss://aes-128-cfb:123456@<server_ip>:443

 // try with cURL